 For clear vision with astigmatism, your contact lenses need to stay in place and not rotate or shift out of position.
 ACUVUE® Brand Contact Lenses for astigmatism achieve this with their unique Accelerated Stabilisation Design (ASD).
 ASD technology ensures that however you move your head or eyes, your vision stays stable, crisp and clear.

-For ACUVUE® contact lenses with ASD technology, choose either:
+For ACUVUE® contact lenses with ASD technology that can be used to correct astigmatism you can choose either:

-- 1-DAY ACUVUE® MOIST for ASTIGMATISM daily disposable lenses
+- 1-DAY ACUVUE® MOIST® for ASTIGMATISM which are daily disposable contact lenses or;

 1. Please note professional eye test and fitting fees may apply.
 See full terms and conditions.

 How do ACUVUE® Contact Lenses for Astigmatism work?

 See how ACUVUE® Contact Lenses for Astigmatism use ASD technology and gravity to keep the contact lens in place as you move about, play sport or just go about your normal day.